Articles

 In current versions of Apache Kafka (especially versions 2.8.0 and beyond), ZooKeeper is no longer a mandatory component for Kafka clusters, as Apache Kafka is moving towards a ZooKeeper-less architecture using KRaft.
 KRaft (Kafka Raft) is a consensus protocol that provides a more integrated and efficient way to manage metadata within the Kafka cluster itself.

-Now that we are familiar with the components that Apache Kafka includes, let’s discuss how data flows across these components.
+With core components covered, let’s discuss how data flows across these Kafka components.

 How data flows across Apache Kafka components